-The 2018 fall soft mast survey is conducted in conjunction with the hard mast survey.
-Overall, soft mast production was below the production observed in 2017; grape was slightly above the long-term average while pokeberry, cherry, and blackgum were below long-term averages (Table 7; Figure 3).
-Pokeberry, cherry and black gum rated as poor, while grape produced fair crops (Table 7).
+The 2019 fall soft mast survey is conducted in conjunction with the hard mast survey.
+Overall, soft mast production was slightly above the production observed in 2018, but pokeberry, cherry, and grapes were all below long-term averages for those species (Table 7; Figure 3).
+Cherry and blackgum rated as poor, while grape and pokeberry produced fair crops (Table 7).
 As observed in previous years, local areas experienced variable production of fall soft mast depending on species and area (Table 8).